EvitaKnits/stitch-space/README.md

 My manual testing at the end covered:

--   Each user journey from end to end
+-   Each user journey from end to end - see [User Journeys](#user-journeys) for steps taken in each one.
 -   The level of access when logged out
 -   The level of access when logged in and whether the user could only access their own personal details and pieces of functionality intended only for them